 Despite this incentive, savvy employers contest only those claims that really are illegitimate.
 After all, most employees who are out of work count on unemployment benefits to make ends meet while looking for a new job.
 An employer that fights every claim will quickly get a bad reputation, both with its other employees and with the state agency.
 By antagonizing employees who are already financially strapped, such employers also breed the kind of resentment that can lead to wrongful termination lawsuits.

 If your claim for benefits is denied, you have the right to appeal the decision.
-The time limits for filing an appeal vary from state to state, but they are quite short: Typically, you'll have to file your paperwork within ten to thirty days after receiving notice that your claim was denied.
+The time limits for filing an appeal vary from state to state, but they are quite short.
+Typically, you'll have to file your paperwork within ten to 30 days after receiving notice that your claim was denied.
 The state agency may send you an appeal form and information on filing an appeal along with your denial notice; if not, contact the agency right away to find out how to appeal.
 (Find links to each state's agency at State Unemployment Agencies.)

 In your appeal paperwork, you'll have to explain why you believe your claim should have been granted.
 The state agency will schedule a hearing, at which you and the employer will have an opportunity to make your arguments.
 Then, the hearing officer will issue a decision that either grants or denies your claim for benefits.
 If you lose the appeal, you can appeal again.
 In some states, this second appeal is also within the state unemployment agency; in others, you must appeal to the state court system.